Can You File Bankruptcy by Yourself in New Jersey if You Are Married?

 Contact Our Experienced New Jersey Bankruptcy Lawyers Today

 If you require assistance filing for bankruptcy in New Jersey, contact an experienced Mercer County bankruptcy attorney immediately.
-With a wealth of experience in a wide range of bankruptcy issues, the bankruptcy attorneys at Young, Marr & Associates are here to help streamline your bankruptcy filing.
+With a wealth of experience in a wide range of bankruptcy issues, the bankruptcy attorneys at Young, Marr, Mallis & Associates are here to help streamline your bankruptcy filing.
 We understand the uncertainty associated with filing for bankruptcy, and we are here to alleviate your concerns.
-To schedule a free legal consultation to discuss your options for bankruptcy, contact Young, Marr & Associates at (215) 607-2715, or contact us online.
+To schedule a free legal consultation to discuss your options for bankruptcy, contact Young, Marr, Mallis & Associates at (215) 607-2715, or contact us online.